October 3-5th &

 The Big Anxiety Commission – World Premiere.

 The Listening Room is a project that invites you to speak, and to be heard in silence, without judgement.
 Interpretation gives way to a direct experience of listening as hospitable reception.
 In touch with the richness of the moment – the richness we don’t hear, often- sometimes the sense of subject and object, of a me and a you, and those views that we hold, softens.
 All are welcomed into this fresh experience of the unknown.

-The design of this performance experience is informed by the remarkably fresh insights of the ancient contemplative traditions of Early Buddhism, along with the discourse between Buddhist concepts and recent interest of neuroscience in meditation.
+The design of this experience is informed by the discourse between Buddhist contemplative traditions and the neuroscience behind empathy and meditation.

 Sherre DeLys’ work focuses on deep listening.
 Her PhD research explores the listening art of mindful awareness and our capacity to rest in the unknown with creativity and compassion.
 Her relational listening art projects are broadcast, performed and exhibited internationally- having received some of the world’s most respected audio art awards.

 A Hemera Foundation Tending Space Fellow, she teaches mindfulness at Chris O’Brien Cancer Research Hospital, RMIT University, and Barre Centre for Buddhist Studies.
 A former Australia Council New Media Arts Fellow, for two decades she produced creative non-fiction stories, soundscapes and poetic essays at WNYC and ABC RN, where she also founded a multi-award winning participatory media project described by The Conversation as “an outstanding exercise exploring new ways for the national broadcaster to listen to and collaborate with its audience.”

 Sherre will also participate in The Listening Panel at Art After Hours, 16 October at 6.30pm.